 Security information and event management (SIEM) gives you a comprehensive view of your network through a wide lens that which cannot be provided by a single information source or security control.
-In this brief guide, we will walk you through the key characteristics of SIEM so you can learn how they work and what benefits SIEM security can offer you.
+In this brief guide, we will walk you through the key characteristics of SIEM so you can learn how they work and what benefits SIEMs can provide your information security program.

 In this page: